kubeflow/website/content/docs/other-guides/kubeflow-on-multinode-cluster.md

 Since creating NFS PVs can be tedious, you can set up [Dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) to automatically create PVs based on existing PVCs.

-Follow the instructions in this section to instal a Dynamic Provisioner for NFS volumes in your cluster.
+Follow the instructions in this section to install a Dynamic Provisioner for NFS volumes in your cluster.

 ### Install Helm